webix-hub/docs/data/api/refs/ui.richtext.md

 - api/link/ui.richtext_hidden_config.md - defines whether the view will be hidden initially
 - api/link/ui.richtext_id_config.md - the component ID
 - api/link/ui.richtext_isolate_config.md - masks IDs of all inner elements
-- api/ui.richtext_label_config.md -
+- api/ui.richtext_label_config.md - the text label of the rich text editor
-- api/ui.richtext_labelposition_config.md -
+- api/ui.richtext_labelposition_config.md - positions label in relation to the control
-- api/ui.richtext_labelwidth_config.md -
+- api/ui.richtext_labelwidth_config.md - the width of the label
 - api/link/ui.richtext_margin_config.md - defines the space around elements (applies the specified value to all elements)
 - api/link/ui.richtext_maxheight_config.md - sets the maximum height for the view
 - api/link/ui.richtext_maxwidth_config.md - sets the maximum width for the view